Lodestar

 A separate consideration is where the OÜ itself has substance.
 If the company is managed and controlled from outside Estonia, it may be treated as tax-resident in the country where the director actually operates, under that country's controlled-foreign-company or place-of-effective-management rules.
 The Estonian deferral benefit is real, but it requires genuine substance or at least professional management services in Estonia.

 Estonia does not have a separate capital gains tax.
-Gains on the disposal of shares, real estate, or other assets are included in taxable income and taxed at the standard 22 % PIT rate.
+Gains on the disposal of shares, real estate, or other assets are included in taxable income and taxed at the standard 22 % rate.
 There is no long-hold exemption: an individual selling shares held for 15 years pays the same rate as one selling after six months.

 Digital nomad visa and the 183-day rule